 Making the Starter or Poolish

-The next day, add the remaining ingredients starting with the poolish from the night before, bread flour, 00 flour, water and salt.
-It will be a very, very wet dough.
+Step 4.
+The next day, add the poolish from the night before (Image 4-1), bread flour, 00 flour, water, and salt (Image 4-2).
+It will be a very, very wet dough (Image 4-3).
 It might even seem so wet that you feel like you measured something incorrectly.
 You didn’t.
 It’s just a super wet dough.
-It will firm up as you work the dough and let it rest.
+It will firm up as you work the dough and as you let it rest.
 Though it will still stay very soft and pliable.

 Stretching Out the Dough

-More firmly, press the dough from the center outwards encouraging any air to move towards the outer edges of the dough.
+More firmly, press the dough from the center outwards encouraging any air to move towards the outer edges of the dough (Image 11-1).
 This will form the crust.
-Then press and pinch the dough around the edges to seal the air into the crust.
-This will create a crust that is crunchy and full of those satisfying air bubbles.
+Then press and pinch the dough around the edges to seal the air into the crust (Image 11-2).
+This will create a crust that is crunchy and full of satisfying air bubbles.

-There are many ways to stretch out the dough, but I like to place the dough on the back of my fists and gently stretch it out, turning the dough as I go.
+There are many ways to stretch out the dough, but I like to place the dough on the back of my fists and gently stretch it out (Image 11-3).

 There is also a method where you place the dough on the counter and your hand facing down on the middle of the dough, then pull back part of the dough over your hand and forearm turning your hand palm side up and raising the dough off the counter stretching the dough in the process.